0chain/zboxcli/README.md

 For most transactions, `zbox` uses the `0dns` to discover the network nodes, then creates and submits transaction(s) to the miners, waits for transaction confirmation on the sharders and finally store user data files on blobbers.

 ![zboxcli architecture diagram](https://github.com/0chain/zboxcli/assets/65766301/5aeadfaf-e259-4524-bf31-1d1a2f39c563)

+## 3-Layer Security

+Züs offers a three-tiered security system to safeguard your data:

+🔒 **Fragmentation**: Züs implements a robust security measure involving the strategic fragmentation of data.
+This process involves breaking down files into smaller, dispersed fragments distributed across multiple locations.
+This methodology not only strengthens data security but also mitigates the risk of a single point of failure.
+By avoiding consolidating data in a singular vulnerable location, Züs ensures enhanced protection.

+🔐 **Proxy Re-Encryption**: The second layer of security on Züs is dedicated to maintaining the confidentiality and security of shared data.
+It guarantees that data remains secure and private during sharing among different entities, upholding data integrity.

+🛡️ **Immutability**: Züs offers a third layer of security allowing users to establish data immutability.
+Once data is set as immutable within our platform, it remains in its original, unaltered state.
+This feature safeguards the integrity of your data.

 ## Getting started